jayminpanchal/react-demos/README.md

 Steps to run this project

-1. Clone or download the Reposuroey
+1. Clone or download the Repository
 2. Then run command npm install
 3. to run project execute npm start